CrackerCat/GhidraAI/README.md

 ## Environment

-PROGRAMNAME was developed and tested on Ubuntu 18.04.3LTS and deployed on Ghidra v9.1.
+GhidraAI was developed and tested on Ubuntu 18.04.3LTS and deployed on Ghidra v9.1.

 ## Installation